cn0047/stash/ed/microservices.md

   (expect failure will occur anywhere and everywhere)
 * Highly Observable
   (aggregate your logs, aggregate your stats)

+Transactions:

+* Two-Phase Commit Protocol.
+* Eventual consistency (put job in queue and eventually all will be done).

 ⚠️ Anti-pattern - nanoservice,
 is a service whose overhead (communications, maintenance etc.) outweighs its utility.